 - It can improve mental wellbeing.

 - Good nutrition can reduce the risk of disability.

 Different Age Concerns run a range of nutrition programmes to keep older people happy and healthy.
-Three of our more common nutrition programmes run by Age Concerns are; Eat well Live Well; Senior Chef; and Just Cook 4 Healthy Ageing.
+Practical nutrition programmes are run in Hamilton, Christchurch and Auckland.